Opera for the public: Spain’s Teatro Real opera house offers free broadcast to towns and cities

 The chief aim is to spread interest in opera.

-Opera “is popular music, it was always the total art where literature, music and dance met, (when) there was no television, there was no radio,” said Spanish soprano Jorge de León, who played Calaf.
+Opera “is popular music, it was always the total art where literature, music and dance met, (when) there was no television, there was no radio,” said Spanish tenor Jorge de León, who played Calaf.

 “We have to remove that label of elitism that opera has, because they (operas) talk about stories, about very understandable things,” he said, sitting on one of the plastic chairs among the spectators in the square.

-Note: This story has been corrected to say Jorge de León is a tenor, not a soprano.